-- JIT for non X86_64 platforms
+- JIT support only available for X86_64 and arm64 platforms

 - cBPF

-- tail-pointer call
+- · tail-pointer call

-- eBPF MAP
+- · eBPF MAP

 - skb

 - external function calls for 32-bit platforms

 FORTYNINE

 IPSEC PACKET PROCESSING LIBRARY

 DPDK provides a library for IPsec data-path processing.
 The library utilizes the existing DPDK cryptodev and security API to provide the application with a transparent and high performant IPsec packet processing API.
 The library is concentrated on data-path protocols processing (ESP and AH), IKE protocol(s) implementation is out of scope for this library.